MSc McTimoney Animal Manipulation

 Offering equine and canine chiropractic treatment throughout Wiltshire and Hampshire.Book now

-Like people, animals can suffer from back, neck, pelvic and musculoskeletal problems and can benefit from chiropractic treatment.
+Animals, like people, can suffer from back, neck, pelvic and musculoskeletal problems and can benefit from chiropractic treatment.

 By manipulating any misaligned joints throughout the body, with special attention to the spine and pelvis, the McTimoney chiropractic technique helps to restore and maintain health, movement, soundness and performance.
 It’s a non-invasive, holistic treatment, which most animals readily accept.
 And owners like it because no anaesthetic or drugs are needed.